-- To explore, at reasonable cost, in a sustainable and viable way, new capabilities offered by technology in the field of maritime surveillance for the benefit of the European Commission and the EU Member States with added value for maritime safety, security and environmental protection.
+- Multi-annual strategic objectives - To explore, at reasonable cost, in a sustainable and viable way, new capabilities offered by technology in the field of maritime surveillance for the benefit of the European Commission and the EU Member States with added value for maritime safety, security and environmental protection.
 (B2) - To continue to work to further develop the EU maritime traffic monitoring and information system.
 (B3) - To engage in supporting other communities and enhance the Agency's role as central EU data provider of maritime related information as defined by Union law.
 (B4) - To become a reliable source of information and statistics for the EU on maritime matters.
 (D4)

-- Setting-up the organisational framework for providing maritime surveillance services under the Copernicus programme. - Explore the possibility of contracting other European satellite SAR missions for Copernicus services. - Introducing the Copernicus component in existing services, for EFCA, EU NAVFOR, MAOC-N and in CleanSeaNet. - Organising user oriented activities to further collect user requirements.
+- Setting-up the organisational framework for providing maritime surveillance services under the Copernicus programme. - Explore the possibility of contracting other European satellite SAR missions for Copernicus services.
+Introducing the Copernicus component in existing services, for EFCA, EU NAVFOR, MAOC-N and in CleanSeaNet. - Organising user oriented activities to further collect user requirements.

-Planned output 2015 Actual output 2015 Provision of Copernicus component of maritime surveillance services as part of existing Integrated Maritime Services.
-Establishment of organisational framework for implementing the delegated Copernicus tasks.
-Signature of the Delegation Agreement on 3 December 2015 Launch of the recruitment procedure for three contract agent positions.
+Planned output 2015 Actual output 2015 1.
+Provision of Copernicus component of maritime surveillance services as part of existing Integrated Maritime Services.
+1. 2.
+2. Establishment of organisational framework for implementing the delegated Copernicus tasks. contract agent positions.